tytydraco/yessleep/out/I_have_unusual_employers.md

 I was immersed in my thoughts when I realised how much I needed to go to the restroom so I apologised and got up.
 When I finished and left the restroom, I saw Frank waving at me from the table telling me to order two more bottles of beer since I was at the counter.

 ’I can recommend you to try Red Ice.
 Blue Ice is for beginners.’ - the voice belonged to a girl sitting on a bar chair, referring to the brand of the beer.
 Blue Ice was the most popular beer here which was indeed, kind of light.
-She looked pretty and friendly as I got my first impression of her.
+She looked pretty and friendly as I got my first impression from her.
 However, I did not only feel like a complete stranger here but vulnerable as well.
 I did not know these people, they could have been anybody.
 Talking too much about yourself is revealing your weak points.

-’Should I trust the locals?’ – I asked.
+’Should I trust the locals?’ – I asked smiling.

 ’No, a foreigner should never trust locals.
 Except when it comes to beer.’ – she smiled back.